arcus/education_modules/setting_up_git.md

 </div>

 ## Additional Resources

+This module is based closely on the [Setting up Git](https://swcarpentry.github.io/git-novice/02-setup/index.html) lesson published by [Software Carpentry](https://software-carpentry.org/).
+Much appreciation to Carpentries for developing the content and sharing it under a creative commons license!

 If you're new to the command line (or want a refresher), you may like to read through [Command Line 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_scripting_101/bash_scripting_101.md), a general resource on using the command line with no specific focus on git.